2023 Serbian parliamentary election: Campaign

-Croatian daily newspaper Večernji list described the 2023 election as "the most uncertain election since 2012".
 Political scientist and journalist Aleksandar Ivković argued that the campaign was unprincipled, listing graffitis, posters, music videos, and tabloid media content that were perpetrated against opposition parties.
 Political scientist Boban Stojanović estimated that the political friction did not decrease and that "political violence will be seen until the end of the election campaign" (političko nasilje biće prisutno do kraja kampanje).
-Stojanović said that the election was more uncertain than the 2022 election.

 During their visit in Serbia, PACE representatives concluded that the campaign was met with polarisation and intimidation from the government.
 Raša Nedeljkov from CRTA expected a rigorous and unfair campaign with bigotry as its cornerstone; he listed the targeting of political opponents, media representatives, civil society organisations, and election observers as examples.
 CRTA claimed that voter intimidation increased during the campaign period.
 During the first three weeks of the election campaign, CRTA reported "inequality, suspicions, and threats" (neravnopravnost, sumnje i pretnje) in its analysis, claiming that government parties had significant advantage due to the abuse of public institutions.
 During the campaign, the Centre for Investigative Journalism of Serbia (CINS) revealed that a youth group ran a call centre to intimidate voters.
 CINS also reported that the call centre also possessed a database of voters, with voters sorted in groups based on whether they are a member of SNS, a SNS voter, or a non-SNS voter.